cfpb/clouseau/README.md

 ## What was Clouseau?

-Clouseau was a command-line tool that we used to scan git repositories for Personally identifiable information (PII), secret keys, and other credentials that we don't want to accidently commit.
+Clouseau was a command-line tool that we used to scan git repositories for personally identifiable information (PII), secret keys, and other credentials that we don't want to accidentally commit.

 We've decided that a more promising way to solve this problem is by utilizing the git-secrets project: https://github.com/awslabs/git-secrets